How can you use color psychology to create a memorable brand?

 Green is an empowering color that has very peculiar effects on human psychology and physiology.
 It is a part of two groups of colors: the “cool” and “calming” colors.
 (Although, when in its neon form and lighter colors, it certainly functions as an “energizing” hue as well.)

 Still, though it is associated with overwhelmingly positive feelings, if misused, green can also be seen as quite sad.
 Presumably, this is due to the physiological experience that is similar to the slowed heart rate and lower blood pressure that characterizes calmness.

 This color inspires a rejuvenating experience, one that is marked by feelings of optimism and prosperity.
-Similar to the effect created by the closely related color blue, people tend to feel more secure when shown this color, and open to new possibilities.
+Similar to the effect created by the closely related color blue, people tend to feel more secure when shown this color and are open to new possibilities.
 One study demonstrated just how extensively this color can affect people’s mental dispositions.
 A once black box was painted green, and upon lifting the box after its fresh paint job, the participants reported that the box had gotten lighter.

 Secret Meaning: Pink is associated with youth, femininity, love, and tranquility.

 When you should use it: This color does not just cater to a “girly” clientele, but can also inspire fun, sweetness, and playfulness to potential customers.
-It is an excellent choice for businesses selling food or products targeted towards women.
+It is an excellent choice for businesses selling food or products targeted toward women.